CDC director Susan Monarez is out after less than a month on the job and other agency leaders resign

 “This is not about one official.
 It is about the systematic dismantling of public health institutions, the silencing of experts, and the dangerous politicization of science.
 The attack on Dr. Monarez is a warning to every American: our evidence-based systems are being undermined from within,” they said.

-Her departure coincided with the resignations of at least three top CDC officials.
-The list includes Dr. Debra Houry, the agency's deputy director; Dr. Daniel Jernigan, head of the agency's National Center for Emerging and Zoonotic Infectious Diseases; and Dr. Demetre Daskalakis, head of its National Center for Immunization and Respiratory Diseases.
+Her departure coincided with the resignations this week of at least four top CDC officials.
+The list includes Dr. Debra Houry, the agency's deputy director; Dr. Daniel Jernigan, head of the agency's National Center for Emerging and Zoonotic Infectious Diseases; Dr. Demetre Daskalakis, head of its National Center for Immunization and Respiratory Diseases; and Dr. Jennifer Layden, director of the Office of Public Health Data, Surveillance, and Technology.

 “I am committed to protecting the public's health, but the ongoing changes prevent me from continuing in my job as a leader of the agency,” she wrote.